docQodly/docs/docs/studio/pageLoaders/components/matrix.md

 	<Column.Item width="45%">
 		<ol start="1">
         	<li>Integrate the Matrix component into the interface.</li> <br/><br/>
-			<li>Select a datasource like <code>Rooms</code> for the Matrix.</li> <br/><br/>
+			<li>Select a qodlysource like <code>Rooms</code> for the Matrix.</li> <br/><br/>
 			<li>Embed a component (e.g., a button) within the Matrix for each iterated data.</li> <br/><br/>
             <li>Bind the desired function, like <code>selectRoomOption</code>, to the component's event, such as a button click, using <code>$This</code>.</li> <br/><br/>
-            <li>In the code editor, within the function, you can directly retrieve the data of the currently selected element without the need to pass the selected element datasource as a parameter to the function.</li>
+            <li>In the code editor, within the function, you can directly retrieve the data of the currently selected element without the need to pass the selected element qodlysource as a parameter to the function.</li>
 		</ol>
 	</Column.Item>
 	<Column.Item width="50%">